erroronline1/caro/readme.md

 * orders can be deleted at any time. this module is for operational communication only, not for persistent documentation purpose. it is not supposed to replace your erp

 ### importing vendor pricelists
-vendor pricelists must have an easy structure to be importable like
+vendor pricelists must have an easy structure to be importable. it may need additional off-app customizing available data to have input files like:

 | Article Number | Article Name | EAN         | Sales Unit |
 | :------------- | :----------- | :---------- | :--------- |